un-earthly/bookwise-prisma/readme.md

 ### Technologies Used

-- **Node.js and Express.js:** For the backend server.
+- **Node.js & Express.js:** For the backend server.
-- **MongoDB:** As the database to store user information, categories, books, and orders.
+- **PostGresql & Prisma:** As the database to store user information, categories, books, and orders.
 - **JSON Web Tokens (JWTs):** For user authentication and authorization.
-- **JavaScript:** For server-side scripting and logic.
+- **TypeScript:** For server-side scripting and logic.
 - **RESTful API:** To provide a structured interface for client interactions.

-### Future Enhancements

-- Implement payment processing for order transactions.
-- Introduce user roles (e.g., customer, admin) with varying levels of access.
-- Enhance the search and filtering capabilities for books.
-- Implement user reviews and ratings for books.

 ### Conclusion